 Things to think about...

 During your time as a medical student you will need to be competent with the Microsoft products Word, Excel and PowerPoint.
 If you are not as familiar as you would like to be with these programs, you can enrol is some formal training with the university.
 The University offers some IT training resources.

 Blood borne viruses

-At the time of entry to Medical School students will be screened for tuberculosis, hepatitis B, hepatitis C and HIV infection, and any necessary immunisations and antibody tests will be performed.
-All entrants are required to complete a course of immunisation against hepatitis B virus.
+At the time of entry to Medical School students will be screened for tuberculosis, hepatitis B, hepatitis C and HIV infection and any necessary immunisations and antibody tests will be performed.
+All entrants are strongly recommended to complete a course of immunisation against hepatitis B virus.
 If you have been infected with hepatitis B, hepatitis C or HIV this does not mean that you cannot train to be a doctor but it is important to consider at this stage whether or not this is the career option that you wish to pursue.

-Any entrant student who is found to be a carrier of hepatitis B, hepatitis C or HIV will require special counselling, as such a situation will place restrictions on the student’s clinical training and limit his or her medical practice following qualification.
+Any entrant student who is found to be a carrier of hepatitis B, hepatitis C or HIV will require special counselling, as such a situation may place restrictions on the student’s clinical training and limit his or her medical practice following qualification.
 If you have had an infection of this nature and wish to discuss this further before making a decision, we would be happy to put you in touch with our Occupational Health Services who will be able to advise you of current policy.